MagpantayAT/CS232/README.md

     We will enable Sharding on our collection tieh eventid as our Shard Key.
     - sh.shardCollection("gtdb.gtdc", { "eventid" : 1 } )

+5. We now have enabled Sharding on our database and the collection.
+To ensure balancing to our Shards, you can issue the following commad:
+    To check balancer is running
+    - sh.isBalancerRunning()
+    Enable balancer state and start the balancer
+    - sh.setBalancerState(true)
+    - sh.startBalancer()
-You can download the data set on global terrorism attack here:  https://www.kaggle.com/START-UMD/gtd

-Our MongoDB configured setup can be downloaded here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8
+You can download the data set on global terrorism attack here:  https://www.kaggle.com/START-UMD/gtd Our MongoDB configured setup can be downloaded here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8